 Only controls that are paired with an eligible custom heat pump system can receive incentives under the Program.
 Eligible controls will be incentivized at the same rate as the corresponding heat pump it is controlling.
 As an example, if controls are installed to optimize operation of an eligible Category 4 heat pump, then the controls will receive a Category 4 incentive.
-Similarly, if controls are installed to optimize operation of an eligible Category 4A heat pump, then the controls will receive a Category 4A heat pump, then the controls will receive a Category 4A heat pump.
+Similarly, if controls are installed to optimize operation of an eligible Category 4A heat pump, then the controls will receive a Category 4A incentive.